 For the filling:

-- Mix all ingredients in a large bowl until creamy and smooth.
+- Mix ½ cup butter, 1 โ cups powdered sugar, 1 teaspoon vanilla extract, 1 tablespoon milkPinch of salt in a large bowl until creamy and smooth.

 - Add more sugar if you want a firmer filling.
-Powdered sugar and butter brands are different so you might need to adjust the amounts.
+The amounts of powdered sugar and butter may need to be adjusted depending on the brands.

 - Refrigerate until ready to use.